What is a Contract for Deed?

-- A description of the property (where the property is located; it would be best if it had a "legal description")
+- Description of the property (where the property is located; it is best if it has a legal description)

 - Your signature, and the seller's signature

-You should also make sure it has all the terms that you and the seller agreed to, such as the interest rate, number of payments, and who will pay the real estate taxes.
+You should also make sure the contract has all the terms that you and the seller agreed to, including who will make repairs and who will pay the real estate taxes.